Drafting, Reviewing and Negotiating Real Estate Contracts, Leases and Other Agreements

 Why do I need an attorney to draft a contract, lease or other agreement?
 Can I not just use a form I find online?

-It is usually not the best idea to use a form online unless it is a form from a government agency.
+It is usually not the best idea to use online forms or templates unless it is a form from a government agency.
 Forms usually do not take into consideration certain terms and conditions that are specific to your situation.
 Meeting with an attorney, discussing your concerns and what you expect from the agreement, and having that attorney draft in accordance with same for your review, is the best route to take to avoid later unforeseen problems.
 Even if the terms are agreed upon and you just need someone to draft the documents for you, you should seek legal advice to ensure you and the other party have thought of all the issues that may arise and address them in the agreement rather than wait until after the situation takes a turn for the worse.

 Why do I need an attorney to review my contract, lease, or other agreement?